 How to Become a Medication Technician: Step-by-Step Career Guide

-States often require medication technicians to obtain certification, and many employers look for technicians who are certified.
-Certification requirements include completion of a post-secondary program and a state-approved exam.
-In some states, registration and experience as a nurse aide is also necessary.
+States often require medication technicians to obtain certification, and many employers also look for technicians who are certified.
+Certification requirements include completion of a postsecondary program and a state-approved exam.
+In some states, registration and experience as a nursing aide or assistant is also necessary.
 The table below includes standard requirements for medication technicians: